Physical Therapy Doctorate (D.P.T.)

 Carr D.P.T.
 Graduate Scholarships available to all students

 Student-to-faculty ratio of 6:1.
-Students also have the opportunity to present their work at ASU’s annual graduate research showcase.
+Students also have the opportunity to present their work at ASU’s annual Graduate Research Showcase.
+We have a 99 percent licensure pass rate and 100 percent employment rate for licensed graduates seeking employment.

 Our department houses state-of-the-science facilities.
 This includes six skills laboratories available for manual therapy, orthopedic and wound care instruction, electrotherapy, gait analysis and neuroscience: